 Farnam Laser Sheen Skin and Coat Supplement Coupon $5 off

-We did receive a few repeats from past boxes in this set, but that’s OK (the Cavalor Star Shine, Absorbine Botanicals, Enjoy Yums, and Cavalor Sweeties).
-The treats are much welcomed by Champ and the other horses in our barn and we’re starting to think they know when the middle of the month comes…because they’re looking for their new special treats.
+I did receive a few repeats from past boxes in this set, but that’s OK (the Cavalor Star Shine, Absorbine Botanicals, Enjoy Yums, and Cavalor Sweeties).
+The treats are much welcomed by Champ and the other horses in the barn and I’m starting to think they know when the middle of the month comes…because they’re looking for their new special treats.

-There are a few products from these boxes we are particularly excited to try: the Kiss My Horse products (from the same company that brought us Mrs. Conns) and the Equinety Horse XL supplement.
-We’re also pumped about the Farnam Laser Sheen Skin and Coat Supplement to see if it can be a more economical option than the 3 separate skin and coat supplements Champ gets right now (ugh).
+There are a few products from these boxes I am particularly excited to try: the Kiss My Horse products (from the same company that brought us Mrs. Conns) and the Equinety Horse XL supplement.
+I’m also pumped about the Farnam Laser Sheen Skin and Coat Supplement to see if it can be a more economical option than the 3 separate skin and coat supplements Champ gets right now (ugh).

-The calming products came at the end of our show/travel season, so we will not get a chance to try the Quietex for some time (we were impressed with the La Victoria Tryptocalm).
+The calming products came at the end of my show/travel season, so I will not get a chance to try those for some time.